SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Looking around the room, he finds a single pink alicorn sitting in the middle of the room.

-"Pink Tax?" the pink alicorn asked, perturbed.
+"Pink Tax?" the pink alicorn asks in an annoyed tone.

 "Yes, shouldn't there be more ponies?"